stormpath/express-stormpath/docs/source/coming_soon.rst

 *Last Update: April 2nd, 2015*

-Now that you've reached the end of this tutorial, you have a brannd new Angular application - complete with a user registration and login system!
+Now that you've reached the end of this tutorial, you have a brand new Angular application - complete with a user registration and login system!

 AngularJS is really important to us and we're developing our features